 Do you know that kid who loves to paint his body?
 Loves to roll in the mud?
 Loves to create with the tactile sense?
 That kid is my six-year-old son.
 He is a sensory seeker and can’t get enough of hands-on process art projects.
 That is why this Van Gogh Art Activity is perfect for him.

-Van Gogh Art Activity
+Van Gogh Art Activity for Kids

 Recently we read a biography about Vincent Van Gogh.
 The book is called Vincent Van Gogh (Getting to Know the World’s Greatest Artists).
 I highly recommend the whole Getting to Know the World’s Greatest Artists Series.

 After reading the biography and consulting our trust Usborne Art Treasury (see this post on reading for more information on that book), we had our project.
 A Vincent Van Gogh project is a dream come true for learning.

 - Color Mixing (his use of vibrant primary and secondary colors)

 - Patterns (in nature such as is swirling – as a side note I highly recommend the book Swirl by Swirl: Spirals in Nature)

 Van Gogh Art Activity for Preschoolers – Materials

 - Thick Paper